Tony2104/standvirtual_Design/README.md

 # standvirtual_Design

-A prototype of the Standvirtual design -> no responsive design
+A prototype of the Standvirtual design -> no responsive design | Single-Page

 Markup/Languages: